TeleIO/Telemachus-1/readme.md

 * Integrated Houston + Mkon
 * Automated Building Pipeline

+#### External Connection Note
+This mod includes version checking using [MiniAVC](http://forum.kerbalspaceprogram.com/threads/79745).
+If you opt-in, it will use the internet to check whether there is a new version available.
+Data is only read from the internet and no personal information is sent.
+For a more comprehensive version checking experience, please download the [KSP-AVC plugin](http://forum.kerbalspaceprogram.com/threads/79745).

 #### Building (&testing) telemachus-reborn
 * this differs from the old original build docu found here:[Building](https://github.com/richardbunt/Telemachus/wiki/Building)